NunoFilipeRosaPires/github-dashboard/README.md

 ### `npm install`

-Before start the project, install all the required dependencies.\
+Before start the project, install all the required dependencies.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.